koldovsky/714-team-07/README.md

-This is project of TEAM # 7 714 "HTML/CSS/JS Fundamentals".
+This is the project of TEAM # 7 714 "HTML/CSS/JS Fundamentals".

 [Weblium:](https://yxv04.weblium.site/)